The all you need to know guide.

 - You are writing specialist non-fiction in a big, rich category (such as diet or cookery, for example)

-If your book is very niche, your likely advice is small, which means an agent’s 15% won’t be especially tempting.
+If your book is very niche, your likely advance is small, which means an agent’s 15% won’t be especially tempting.
 In all those cases, you can forget about getting a literary agent and just proceed to option 2, which is traditional publication, but without a literary agent.

 Pros And Cons